 However, like all products, there are some pros and cons to using the hair therapy wrap:-

 Pros of Hair Therapy Wrap

-- Consumes less energy, as it’s cordless.
+- The hair therapy wrap consumes less energy, as it’s cordless.

 Cons of Hair Therapy Wrap

 - The Hair Therapy Wrap needs reheating after about 30 minutes.

 - You need to turn the cap around to get the very back of your head.
 A minor inconvenience but some people might find it annoying.

 - The gel packs need to be replaced eventually and they are not easy to find.